-That means if you suddenly use your card to purchase retread tires, pay for a session with a marriage counselor or make a purchase at a market on a sketchy side of town, you could see your APR climb or your credit limit fall, says Frank.
+That means if you suddenly use your card to purchase retread tires or pay for a session with a marriage counselor, you could see your APR climb or your credit limit fall, Frank says.
 If you see this practice as an invasion of privacy, ask beforehand if the issuer does this, he says.

 How to phrase it: Can my transactions ever be used in rating my credit risk?

-And that's one question the customer service representative "might not known the answer to," says Frank.
-"You might want to ask them to transfer you to the credit department manager."
+And that’s one question the customer service representative “might not known the answer to,” Frank says.
+“You might want to ask them to transfer you to the credit department manager.”

 7. How can I get off the hook as a co-signer?